This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Other Methods of Sex Determination”.

 Explanation: The males are produced by parthenogenesis, i.e. by mitosis.
-While fertilization only takes place in case of female child, only the two X chromosomes come together.
-Thus, male has a mother but no father; they do however have a grandfather.
+While fertilization only takes place in case of a female child, only the two X chromosomes come together.
+Thus, the male has a mother but no father; they do however have a grandfather.

 4. We will see ZZ/ZW system in chicken; state true or false.

 Explanation: ZZ/ZW system is seen in birds, chicken being a bird also follows this system.
 Mammals and insects have other system of gene determination.

 5. In ZZ/ZW system which of the following is true?

 a) All organisms have ZZ chromosome

 d) Male is heterozygous

 Explanation: ZZ/ZW sex determination system is much like XX/XY system.
 However, in this case male is homozygous ZZ and female is heterozygous ZW.
 In this case to avoid confusion different notation is used and not because of the shape.